Voting machine issues and viral video cast shadow on Mississippi governor race

 Election security experts said that the error is not uncommon in later-generation touchscreen voting machines.

-But the entire incident, from the initial error to the viral pickup and heated reaction, highlights the urgent need to address the country’s election infrastructure, says Eddie Perez, global director of technology development for the Open Source Election Technology Institute (OSET).
+But the entire incident, from the initial error to the viral pickup and heated reaction, highlights the urgent need to address the country’s election infrastructure, says Eddie Perez, global director of technology development for the Open Source Election Technology Institute (OSET), a nonprofit conducting election technology research with whom NBC News has collaborated since 2016 to monitor U.S. election-technology and voting issues.

 “When voters’ obvious inputs don’t result in the accurate recording of their choices — either due to poor durability, or, in the mind of the electorate, perhaps more nefarious causes — then confidence in the democratic process is undermined," Perez said.